yenchenchou/Airbnb-Interactive-Visualization/README.md

 3. Deeper comparison on the selected spots.
 Such as radar chart on the facilities, price, room type

 - Do you have a story?
-I prefer to have a deep travlel on a certain state, I select the place based on the sites you prefer to visit through websites like booking and trivago to look for the desire place to stay.
-Then, I have to do it again when I want search for another place.
-I also have to google it to know the places I had booked.
-So, an idea pops up at the moment, why not showing all the best places at one time according to my need and give a brief overview right away.
+I prefered to have a deep travlel on a certain state, I selected the place based on the sites you prefer to visit through websites such as booking and trivago to look for the desire places to stay.
+Then, I had to do it again when I wanted to search for another place.
+I also had to google it to know the places I booked.
+So, an idea popped up at that moment, why not showing all the best places at one time according to my need and give a brief overview right away?

 ### Secret sauce